nickbrandt/GitLab/doc/development/documentation/styleguide/index.md

 ## Language

 GitLab documentation should be clear and easy to understand.
+Avoid unnecessary words.

-- Be clear, concise, and stick to the goal of the documentation.
+- Be clear, concise, and stick to the goal of the topic.
 - Write in US English with US grammar.
 (Tested in [`British.yml`](https://gitlab.com/gitlab-org/gitlab/-/blob/master/doc/.vale/gitlab/British.yml).)
 - Use [inclusive language](#inclusive-language).
+- Rewrite to avoid wordiness:
+    - there is
+    - there are
+    - enables you to
+    - in order to
+    - because of the fact that

 ### Capitalization